 When I was a kid, Alice was my favourite book.
 I identified with the bored little girl who followed a rabbit down a rabbit-hole and got to have all the great adventures.

 This year is the 150 year anniversary of the book.
 If you’re really keen there is a small exhibition on at the Museum of Childhood at Bethnal Green (and it’s free).
-They have some displays showing Alice’s influence on fashion (more than you might think; not just the ‘Alice’ hairband)) and lots of different editions of the book on display.
+They have some displays showing Alice’s influence on fashion (more than you might think; not just the ‘Alice’ hairband)) and there are also lots of different editions of the book on display.

 Sarah’s useless Alice fact: in the first colour pictures of Alice, she wore a yellow dress; she only became identified with wearing a blue dress after Disney got hold of her.
 In some contemporary versions of the book, she now wears jeans.
 Jeans, really?
 Sacrilege.